Neuro-Symbolic ODE Discovery with Latent Grammar Flow: Details on the benchmarks

 For the discrete flow model, the denoising model had two hidden layers of dimension 5,000 with ReLU activation and $20\%$ dropout.
 The denoising model was trained for 300 epochs with the Adam optimiser \cite{kingma_adam_2014} and learning rate $10^{-3}$.
 The same hyperparameters were selected for all predictors: one hidden layer with 500 neurons with ELU activation and $20\%$ dropout, trained for 200 epochs with the Adam optimiser and learning rate $10^{-3}$.
 The order and stability conditions were treated as categorical variables, and the optimisation objective as a continuous one.
 Additionally, the length of the sequence $n_\text{shape}$ and parameter $S$ need to be defined for each model, depending on the latent dimension and number of FSQ levels.
+For all three benchmarks, parameter $S$ is $5$.
 For the generation with the discrete flow model, the hyperparameters were noise $\upeta=10$, temperature of $x_1=1$, time step of $0.01$ and guide temperature of $1$.
+As the sampling process requires numerous function calls to the predictor model, the Taylor-approximated guidance is applied.
 For the convergence criteria, top-\textit{k} was equal to $10\%$ of the population size $n_\text{pop}$ and the tolerances were $\upvarepsilon_{IC,k}=0.01$ and $\upvarepsilon_{unique}=0.1$.

 The benchmark-dependent hyperparameters are either listed in \cref{tab:app_hyperparam} or described in the respective subsections.